 - Rochas Okorocha has accused the Imo state governor of plotting to frame him and his son-in-law up over the insecurity in the state

-- Okorocha said the Hope Uzodinma had deceived the inspector general of police in order to deploy some officer for the arrest of Uche Nwosu in a church on Sunday, December 26
+- Okorocha said the Hope Uzodimma had deceived the inspector general of police in order to deploy some officers for the arrest of Uche Nwosu in a church on Sunday, December 26

 - The lawmaker also alleged that his wife was pushed by the police officer while his daughter's clothes were torn during the controversial arrest